jacobbpp/intro-to-series/src/content/blog/machine-learning.md

 Every time you open your email inbox, a machine learning model is working quietly in the background, sorting messages into "inbox," "junk," or "promotions."
 It learned to do this by being shown millions of emails, all of which were already labelled by humans.
 It learned to spot the difference between a legitimate message and a suspicious one with a dodgy link.
 This is a classic example of **supervised learning** working to make your life easier and more secure.

 The same principle applies to credit card fraud detection.
 The model is trained on millions of transactions, learning what a "normal" purchase looks like for you.
-When it spots a transaction that is out of character—say, a huge purchase in a different country—it flags it as potentially fraudulent.
+When it spots a transaction that is out of character, say, a huge purchase in a different country, it flags it as potentially fraudulent.

 ##### **The Computer that "Sees"**